 The next step is applying detergent to your car.
 You want to make sure the soap reaches the surfaces of the vehicle.

-This helps avoid having soapy residue left behind, which can cause streaks, spotting, and other problems when water runoff.
+This helps avoid leaving soapy residue behind, which can cause streaks, spotting, and other problems when water runoff.

-After washing is done, rinse lightly over the entire vehicle using fresh running water by holding the nozzle and standing away from the car – one metre is a safe distance to prevent any damage.
+After washing, rinse lightly over the entire vehicle using fresh running water by holding the nozzle and standing away from the car – one metre is a safe distance to prevent any damage.

 Dos and don’t for cleaning a car with a pressure washer

-- Check the window and make sure it been closed properly.
+- Check the window and make sure it has been closed properly.

-- Make sure you use different pressure on the glass, tyres, and on the body, etc.
+- Make sure you use different pressure on the glass, tyres, body, etc.

-- Spray to close or use it continuously on the body for too long.
+- Don’t Spray too close or use it continuously on the body for a longer period.

-It’s an easier task to pressure wash your car when you keep some points I have just laid out above.
-In the end, remember pressure washer can do wonders on the dirty surface when used properly.
+It’s easier to pressure wash your car when you keep some points I have just laid out above.